skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 It looks like the weight columns are just some kind of linking integers?
 I'm not sure what that refers to.
 I think I'll just explain this in the response to reviewers as an attempt to translate across scales.

+I've also done a quick update of 2 years from 720 to 730 days, one year from 360 to 365 days, and 5 years from 1800 to 1825 days.
+That all in run_analysis.
+Hopefully I haven't broken anything.